A Galaxy Sample Free of Fiber Collisions

 The fiber-collided objects were selected if the

 TRIMMED = 0 bit was set and

 BOSSTILE_STATUS is not equal to 0 or 216, indicating that a redshift was known from SDSS-I or SDSS-II.
-The tile status was tracked in the tiling output file final-bossN.ts.
-This file records final tiling results, provides a status flag for each object, and tracks which (if any) tile(s) an object was assigned to.
+The tile status was tracked in the tiling output file final-bossN.fits.
+This file records the final tiling results, provides a status flag for each object, and tracks which (if any) tile(s) an object was assigned to.

 Additionally, that file provides information about the collision group to which a target had been assigned.
 The collision groups are friends-of-friends-linked groups with a length equal to the collision angle (normally 62″).